GCSBOSS/cronenberg/README.md

 # [Cronenberg](https://gitlab.com/GCSBOSS/cronenberg)

-A RESTful service specialized in receiving and managing web file uploads.
+A cronta-like service that will send HTTP requests to any endpoints you setup in a timely manner.

 ## Get Started